 Increasingly, the answers to the most fundamental litigation questions – the “who, what, where, when, and why” – are contained in electronically stored information (ESI), which can be retrieved through electronic discovery (e-discovery) and/or computer forensics.

-Before you get to that crucial step, however, you need to understand both the applications and parameters of e-discovery and computer forensics as it can be critical to the outcomes of litigated matters.
+Before you get to that crucial step, however, you need to understand both the applications and parameters of e-discovery and computer forensic examinations and investigations as the differences can be critical to the outcomes of litigated matters.

 E-Discovery and Computer Forensics